RamblerGoodness/open_ai_handler/ReadMe.md

 # OpenAIHandler

 This Python script, `open_ai_handler.py`, is a handler for OpenAI's GPT-3 model.
 It is designed to facilitate the interaction with the model by managing the conversation history and the API key.
-This is meant to be a easy to start from base for your A.I. projects.
+This is meant to be a easy-start for your A.I. projects.

 ## Features